Four Reasons to Choose Canola over Vegetable Oil

 Did you know that vegetable oil does not come from vegetables, like lettuce, carrots or tomatoes, despite the pictures often featured on the label?

 - It’s healthy.
-Canola oil contains the least saturated fat – about half that of olive, soybean, corn and sunflower oils – and the most plant-based omega-3 fat of all common cooking oils.
+Canola oil contains the least saturated fat – about half that of olive, soybean, corn and sunflower oils – and the most plant-based omega-3 fat of the common cooking oils.
 Canola oil has a qualified health claim for reducing the risk of heart disease* and research also shows it may help control blood sugar in people with type 2 diabetes.
-With vegetable oil, you just don’t know.

 - It’s neutral.
 Canola oil has no taste and a light texture (unlike olive or coconut oils), which is what you want when preparing a spicy Mexican feast, tart lemon cake or an herb-laced dressing.
 The flavors of your ingredients, not your oil, take center stage.
 Other oils have heavier textures than canola oil.